jlavizzo/terraform-aws-apache-example/README.md

-terraform module to provision an EC2 instance that is running Pachae
+terraform module to provision an EC2 instance that runs Apache

-not intended for productin use.
-Just showcasing how to create a custom module on Terraform Registry
+not intended for production use. this is a how-to in creating custom modules in Terraform Registry

 ```hcl
 terraform {